MC42/hi-im.kim/writing/pmmm/analogue.md

 Junko grabbed her fencing kit and backpack as Kazuko stood on the seats, the girls carefully avoiding the white cuboid as they advanced towards the front of the bus.
 Kazuko *would* have validated their tickets, had there been a "front door" to depart through; alas.

-She sighed and carefully avoided the jaggged metal edges of the bus, ripped open like a can of fish.
-She *really* didn't want to meet the cat that opened their tin-can.
+She sighed and carefully avoided the jaggged metal edges of the bus, ripped open like a can of fish;  She *really* didn't want to meet the cat that opened theirride like sardines.

 They were, distinctly, not in Mitakihara anymore.
 The peaceful, if somewhat run-down port that the bus ran through before cutting back inland had been replaced rather abruptly.
 What once was the odor of fish and diesel had been supplanted by a jarring landscape of paper trees in bold colors, discordant chimes from what sounded like a music box, carried on a saccharine wind.